joonbum/joonbum/README.md

 ## Hello 👋

-I am Joonbum and an Associate Scientist at the University of Wisconsin-Madison.
+My name is Joonbum and I'm an Associate Scientist at the University of Wisconsin-Madison.
 I am interested in drivers' behaviors in manual/automated vehicles and apply predictive modeling to understand it.
 More details of my research can be found [here](https://joonbum.netlify.app/).

-I love soccer, and just recently found interests in weight lifting and BBQ.
+In my spare time, I play soccer and coach a youth soccer team.

 ## 📬 Get in touch